Archdeacon: Anglican Communion

 They are usually styled The Venerable instead of their usual clerical style of The Reverend.
 In the Church of England the role can only be held by a priest who has been ordained for at least six years.
 (This rule was introduced in 1840.
-The rule that they be in priests’ orders was enacted in 1662.)
-In the Church of England, the legal act by which a priest becomes an archdeacon is called a Collation.
+The rule that they be in priests' orders was enacted in 1662.)
+In the Church of England, the legal act by which a priest becomes an archdeacon is called a collation.
 If that archdeaconry is annexed to a canonry of the cathedral, they will also be installed (placed in a stall) at that cathedral, in practice working largely in the chapter offices.

 In some other Anglican churches they can be deacons instead of priests; such archdeacons often work with the bishop to help with deacons' assignments to congregations and assist the bishop at ordinations and other diocesan liturgies.
 The Anglican ordinal presupposes (it is policy by default) that every Archdeacon helps to examine candidates for ordination and presents the most suitable candidate(s) to the ordaining bishop.
 In some parts of the Communion where women cannot be consecrated as bishops, the position is the most senior office a female cleric can hold: this being so, for instance, in the (Anglican) Diocese of Sydney.

 Very rarely, "lay archdeacons" have been arisen, most notably the former Anglican Communion Observer to the United Nations, Taimalelagi Fagamalama Tuatagaloa-Leota, who retained her title after having served as Archdeacon of Samoa.

+In the Scottish Episcopal Church, the Dean of a diocese holds a position equivalent to that of an archdeacon.